Analytische Psychokatharsis

 In Surat Shabd Yoga command is taken of the combination of the SHINES and SPEAKS by applying and reverberating mentaly Sanskrit formulations.
 But for a scientifc method we can use linguistic styled formulations which I call FORMULA-WORDS.

-Read more: Franz of Asissi and Assignment
+Read more: Assignment Definition

 A knot of SHINES/SPEAKS